tjgore/codetype/content/articles/how-to-use-git-for-beginners.md

 Track all your files with the <span class="notice">git add .</span> command, then check the status again with the <span class="notice">git status</span> command.
 The "git add" command is sometimes confused as adding the files to your repo, but this command adds your files to a middle ground between your project and your repo called "Index" so the files are not added to the repository as yet.

-Tracked files simply mean the files have been prepared to be added to the local repository, untracked files have not been prepared and can not be added to repository.
+Tracked files simply mean the files have been prepared to be added to the local repository, untracked files have not been prepared and can not be added to the repository.

 Before you start to track your files let's add some content to the files, but it's ok if you are already tracking your files.
-You will need to track your files once they have been editted before committing them.
+You will need to track your files once they have been edited before committing them.

 <span class="hl-info">files</span>
 ```bash